DrafaKiller/TokenParser-dart/README.md

 final expression = abc & 'd'.optional;
 ```

-For convenience, a lexeme can be defined using a regular expression.<br>
+For convenience, a lexeme can be defined using a regular expression.

 Lexeme modification methods available:
   - `.not`
   - `.multiple` / `.multipleOrNone`